 - Having an unkempt appearance during visits and unexplained weight loss

 - Being withdrawn and not wanting to engage in activities they previously enjoyed

 Let Us Help You Today

-At Andrew R. Lynch, P.C, we take allegations of elder abuse seriously.
+At The Lynch Law Group, we take allegations of elder abuse seriously.
 We can help put a stop to it while holding guilty parties accountable.
 If you suspect a loved one is being abused, contact our office to meet with a dedicated Atlanta, GA nursing home lawyer and find out what legal recourse your family may have.